RumbleTalk/rumbletalk-sdk-php/README.md

   PHP by default.
 * PHP >= 5.4
 * `[recommended]` Composer >= 2.0; Composer is not required but recommended.
-    * If you don't want to use Composer, simply download the `src/*` folder into your project and use your own autoloader
+    * If you don't want to use Composer, simply download the `src/*` folder into your project and use your own autoloader.

 ## Getting started